TonyPhipps/SIEM/README.md

 Once necessary logs are collected (detection tactics), use various methods to reveal anomalous, suspicious, and malicious activity.

-# Detection Use Cases
+# Playbooks

-Use Cases provide a means to document solutions for many reasons including tracking work, uniform response, content recreation, metrics & reporting, making informed decisions, avoiding work duplication, and more.
+Playbooks provide a means to document solutions for many reasons including tracking work, uniform response, content recreation, metrics & reporting, making informed decisions, avoiding work duplication, and more.

 - [Use Case Structure](/Use-Case-Structure.md)
 - [Use Case Review](/Use-Cases.md)